-As you have seen, there are more than one way to approach hazard identification in aviation SMS.
-There are a couple of other approaches that bear mentioning, but we won't cover here.
+As you have seen, there is more than one way to approach hazard identification in aviation SMS.
+There are a couple of other approaches that bear mentioning, but we won't cover them here.

 The other approach occurs during Management of Change activities.
 When proposed organizational change prompts a new Management of Change project, affected systems are evaluated to ensure new hazards are not introduced into the system and that existing hazards' associated risk remains acceptable.